Why OpenMagic Isn’t the Tool It Promises to Be

 Despite its marketing claims, OpenMagic lacks significant AI-driven innovation.
 While it automates repetitive tasks, it does not yet have any notable AI features like image-to-3D conversion, physics simulations, or intelligent rendering optimizations.

 In our assessment, future updates may bring such capabilities, but for now, the “AI” branding feels more like a buzzword than a true differentiator.
-Current AI-based CGI tools from NVIDIA and Adobe already showcase advanced features such as neural rendering and AI-assisted rotoscoping – something OpenMagic is far from achieving.
+NVIDIA and Adobe have AI-based CGI tools with advanced features.
+They include neural rendering and AI-assisted rotoscoping.
+OpenMagic is still far from these capabilities.

 File Compatibility & Workflow Limitations